Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Introduction

-$x_i$ represent the input features while $w_i$ are the learned weights.
-Each kernel is typically only trained to detect a single type of feature (\eg., an edge on the feature map).
-While using multiple kernels allows the network to learn more diverse features, such as both vertical and horizontal edges, the operation, nevertheless, is still linear along with a fixed activation (e.g., ReLU~\cite{nair2010rectified}).
-As a result, the kernels may struggle to capture complex spatial dependencies and model curved edges or shapes without relying on having additional layers~\cite{luo2016understanding}.
+Standard 3$\times$3 convolutional kernels form the backbone of VGG models~\cite{simonyan2014very}, and are later implemented by a wide range of CNN architectures.
+Each kernel applies a linear combination of each input feature within its receptive field and is typically trained to detect a single type of feature~\cite{lecun1998gradient} (\eg an edge on the feature map).
+While applying multiple kernels allows the network to learn more diverse features (\eg vertical and horizontal edges), the operation is linear in nature.
+As a result, even with large numbers of kernels, alongside non-linear activations, models may still struggle to capture more sophisticated spatial dependencies or model curved shapes without relying on additional layers~\cite{luo2016understanding}.

-``KAN-based kernel" that substitutes each weight in the standard weight matrix with a learnable polynomial-based transformation, in contrast, has multiple weights for each input feature in pixel space, where the kernel complexity is regulated by the degree of polynomials (\eg, d + 1 weights for polynomial of degree d).
-These weights provide more sophisticated feature detection capabilities that are able to directly learn non-linear hierarchical feature interactions, in which a single KAN convolution kernel could approximate corners or even curvatures.
+To integrate KAN into the CNN framework, researchers have developed a KAN-based convolution that operates on extracted patches from the input tensor~\cite{bodner2024convolutional}. ``KAN-based kernel" that substitutes each weight in the standard weight matrix with a learnable polynomial-based transformation, in contrast, has multiple ``weights" for each input feature in the pixel space, in which the overall kernel complexity is regulated by the degree of polynomials (\eg d + 1 weights for polynomial of degree d).
+These weights provide more sophisticated feature detection capabilities that are able to learn non-linear spatial feature interactions, where one KAN convolutional kernel could potentially detect more patterns than multiple traditional kernels.

-Feature representation becomes more efficient in terms of model parameters and memory usage as we switch to KAN-based convolutions.
-Instead of continuously stacking standard convolutional layers on top of existing networks, we can use far fewer layers with KAN-based kernels to equally improve a model's performance, which proves to be especially useful when the data is limited and scarce.
-A single KAN-based layer has much potential to ``mimic" the expressive power of multiple standard CNN layers and considerably reduces the risk of overfitting, particularly in smaller datasets.
+As a result, as an alternative to overly stacking standard convolutional layers to the network depth, we can use fewer layers with KAN-based kernels to maintain the performance of the model, which proves to be especially useful when the data is scarce.
+A KAN-based convolutional layer has the potential to match or even exceed the expressive power of multiple standard layers, and considerably reduces the risk of overfitting.
+Feature representation also becomes more efficient in terms of model parameters and memory.